IRIS: Intrinsic Reward Image Synthesis: Method

 \subsection{\iris and reward design}

 During training, given the prompt $q$, we first generate a semantic-level text description and then use it to guide the visual generation.
-We denote the output by $o$, which contains both text and image tokens.
-Conditioned on the prompt $q$ and the output before the $t$-th position $o_{<t}$, we define Self-Certainty (SC) and Negative Self-Certainty (NSC) at position $t$ by
+We denote the output by $\Vec{o}$, which contains both text and image tokens.
+Conditioned on the prompt $q$ and the output before the $t$-th position $\Vec{o}_{<t}$, we define the Negative Self-Certainty (NSC) at position $t$ by the negative of Self-Certainty (SC,{~\citet{zhao2025learning}}):

-where $U$ denotes the uniform distribution on the vocabulary.
+where $U$ is the uniform distribution on the vocabulary.